toddaustin07/edgebridge/README.md

 ```
 This configuration file is **optional**.

+### Docker
+Please see the [README file](https://github.com/toddaustin07/edgebridge/blob/main/docker/README.md) in the docker folder for details about running edgebridge in a Docker container.

 ## Run the Forwarding Bridge Server

 On Windows, Mac or Linux with Python 3.x available, start the server by this command: